DataDog/documentation/content/tracing/_index.md

 ## Configuration

-The Datadog Agent uses the `/etc/dd-agent/datadog.conf` file for both infrastructure monitoring and APM configuration options.
+The Datadog Agent uses the [configuration file](/agent/faq/where-is-the-configuration-file-for-the-agent) for both infrastructure monitoring and APM configuration options.

 Additionally, some configuration options may be set as environment variables.
 Note that options set as environment variables overrides the settings defined in the configuration file.

 {{% table responsive="true" %}}